six-two/mkdocs-placeholder-plugin/README.md

 - Added new input types (checkbox & dropdown menu)
 - Also allow numbers in placeholder names (everywhere except the first character)
+- Moved to typed mkdocs config (now requires mkdocs 1.4+)
+- Disable input elements for read only placeholders

 ### Version 0.1.3